 General rates = Valuation x rate in the dollar

 For example, the calculation for a property valued at $320,000 would be:

 Rate in the Dollar

-Because property values change, Council is required to carry out a general revaluation on all properties every two years under the supervision of the Victorian Valuer General.
+Because property values change, council is required to carry out a general revaluation on all properties every year under the supervision of the Victorian Valuer General.
 Assessing the value of all properties is on the same date.
-For the 2016/17 valuations that date is 1 January 2016.
+For the 2019/2020 valuations that date is 1 January 2019.